hamzaawad04/The_Clothe5_5hop/README.md

 - XAMPP <br>
 - Git <br>

-Ensure SQL and Apache are running inside XAMPP and go to http://localhost/phpmyadmin/ and create a new database called "theclothe55shop" <br>
+Ensure SQL and Apache are running inside XAMPP and go to http://localhost/phpmyadmin/ to create a new database called "theclothe55shop" <br>

-After cloning respository and opening inside an IDE, run inside terminal: <br>
+After cloning respository and opening it inside an IDE, run inside terminal: <br>
 cd clothes-shop <br>
 composer install <br>
 npm install <br>